pollsmor/acedrive/README.md

 ## Want to test this program?
 Because this is an external-facing app that is not reviewed by Google, we must manually add the email of those who wish to use this application.
 Drop a message to one of the group members, and we'll get it sorted out.

+## Deploying to a cloud instance
+The only thing that needs to change is to adjust NEXTAUTH_URL to the appropriate link of the cloud server.
+It would probably also be prudent to build for production rather than for dev with npm.